wp-plugins/wordpress-bootstrap-css/readme.txt

 *Bootstrap is a toolkit from Twitter designed to kickstart development of webapps and sites.
 It includes base CSS and HTML for typography, forms, buttons, tables, grids, navigation, and more*

+The problem?
 Many themes do not allow you to add custom CSS files easily.
 Even the Thesis Framework!
 So we take another approach and inject the CSS as one of the FIRST items in the HTML HEAD section.
-This way, no other CSS interferes and these may be used as a foundation/reset CSS.
+This way, no other CSS interferes first so you can be sure these bootstrap file can be used as a foundation/reset CSS.

 The CSS is only part of the solution.
-Twitter Bootstrap also have Javascript libraries to complement their Bootstrap solution.
-These may also be added to your site with the option to add them to the HEAD (by default they are added to the end of the BODY).
+Twitter Bootstrap also have Javascript libraries to complement their Bootstrap CSS.
+These may also be added to your site with the option to add them to the HEAD of your site - by default they are added to the end of the BODY.

-We also wanted the option to alternatively include "reset.css" and "normalize.css".
-These both form related roles as bootstrap, but are lighter.
+We also wanted the option to alternatively include YUI "reset.css" and "normalize.css".
+These both form related roles to bootstrap, but are lighter.

 You could look at the difference between the styles as: